Uniswap/docs/docs/V3/concepts/oracle.md

 A counterfactual observation is as effective as a written observation, and should make no difference in terms of safety or to the user of an integrating entity.

 ## Tick Accumulator

+// TODO append-only isn't the right term here, that refers to an array whose length never goes down. accumulators are monotonically increasing (except in the case of overflow). same goes for liquidity acc section

+// TODO the phrasing of the second para is weird. accumulator values are valid for a particular timestamp. to get the tick/liquidity as of that timestamp, you need an observation before or after or both, which lets you take a delta and divide out by the time elapsed.

 The tick accumulator stores the cumulative sum of the active tick at the time of the observation, the data is append only and continuously grows for the life of the pool.